FRobaglia/FatFinger/README.md

 # FatFinger

-This is a website aiming to train your keyboard typing skills, where you have to type as much words as possible within 30 seconds.
+This is a website aiming to train your keyboard typing skills, you have to type as much words as possible within 30 seconds.
 <br>
 Good luck !
 <br> <br>